yanlinneo/html-link-parser/README.md

 ```
 go run . -url=https://this-is-an-example-url.com
 ```
+6. When the program completes extracting and processing the relative paths, a CSV file will be created and saved in the directory.

 ## Features
 - **Access the HTML page:**
   - The initial HTML page is accessed via an API call.